-- An updated Open Space Plan, included as Figure 5 in FEIS Appendix C, delineates the areas of the Project Site that would be owned and maintained by the proposed Homeowner's Association (HOA) and those that would be owned and maintained by Hampshire Recreation, LLCthe golf club.
-As shown on the Open Space Plan, the Project would include the following uses for the 106 acres: - 37.6 acres of members only golf course to be maintained by Hampshire Recreation, LLCthe golf club, constituting 35.5% of the current or proposed open space; - 30.6 acres of shared open space to be left in its natural state and maintained by the HOA and Hampshire Recreation, LLCgolf club based on the land uses and maintenance responsibilities identified in FEIS Appendix C, Figure 5, constituting 28.9% of the current or proposed open space.
+- An updated Open Space Plan, included as Figure 5 in FEIS Appendix C, delineates the areas of the Project Site that would be owned and maintained by the proposed Homeowner's Association (HOA) and those that would be owned and maintained by Hampshire Recreation, LLC.
+As shown on the Open Space Plan, the Project would include the following uses for the 106 acres: - 37.6 acres of members only golf course to be maintained by Hampshire Recreation, LLC, constituting 35.5% of the proposed open space; - 30.6 acres of shared open space to be left in its natural state and maintained by the HOA and Hampshire Recreation, LLC based on the land uses and maintenance responsibilities identified in FEIS Appendix C, Figure 5, constituting 28.9% of the proposed open space.
 The open space is divided into eight areas. separated by the members only golf course and residential development;

-- 29.5 acres of new residential development, constituting 27.8% of the current or proposed open space; and - o 8.3 acres of recreational club uses, constituting 7.8% of the current or proposed open space.
+- 29.5 acres of new residential development, constituting 27.8% of the proposed open space; and - 8.3 acres of recreational club uses, constituting 7.8% of the proposed open space.

-The role of the golf club is described below Full descriptions of ownership and operations for the golf club are included in the FEIS.
+The role of the golf club is described below.

 Proposed ownership and maintenance of existing and proposed facilities in summarized in the table below.
-Note that in addition to the ownership and maintenance responsibilities in the table below.
-Hampshire Recreation, LLC leases operation of the golf club to a golf club operator.
-This FEIS refers to Hampshire Recreation, LLC as the responsible party for maintenance of the golf course since, as the owner, maintenance responsibility ultimately rests with Hampshire rather than the golf club operator.
+Note that Hampshire Recreation, LLC leases operation of the golf club to a golf club operator, Hampshire Golf Club, LLC.
+The Mamaroneck Village Code requires that the golf course and other club facilities be organized and operated as an independent, not-for-profit corporation.
+Hampshire Golf Club, LLC is the not-for-profit entity that operates the golf club.
+Hampshire Golf Club, LLC currently contracts with a management company, Hampton Golf Club to manage the golf course.
+This FEIS refers to Hampshire Recreation, LLC as the responsible party for maintenance of the golf course since, as the owner, maintenance responsibility ultimately rests with Hampshire rather than the golf club operator or the management corporation.

-Facility Ownership Maintenance Golf course Hampshire Recreation, LLC Hampshire Recreation, LLC /Golf Club Lessee Non-golf course open space HOA Hampshire Recreation LLC/HOA per FEIS Figure 5, Open Space Plan Roads in residential area HOA HOA Roads in non-residential area Hampshire Recreation, LLC Hampshire Recreation, LLC Stormwater facilities in residential area HOA HOA Stormwater facilities in golf course HOA Hampshire Recreation, LLC Stormwater facilities in non-golf course open space HOA Hampshire Recreation, LLC/HOA per FEIS Figure 5, Open Space Plan Flood gates Hampshire Recreation, LLC Hampshire Recreation, LLC Clubhouse and associated recreational facilities Hampshire Recreation, LLC Hampshire Recreation, LLC Wetlands Hampshire Recreation, LLC Hampshire Recreation, LLC
+Facility Ownership Maintenance Golf course Hampshire Recreation, LLC Hampshire Recreation, LLC Non-golf course open space HOA Hampshire Recreation LLC/HOA per FEIS Figure 5, Open Space Plan Roads in residential area HOA HOA Roads in non-residential area Hampshire Recreation, LLC Hampshire Recreation, LLC Stormwater facilities in residential area HOA HOA Stormwater facilities in golf course HOA Hampshire Recreation, LLC Stormwater facilities in non-golf course open space HOA Hampshire Recreation, LLC/HOA per FEIS Figure 5, Open Space Plan Flood gates Hampshire Recreation, LLC Hampshire Recreation, LLC